phamquiluan/baro/README.md

 ### Reproduce RQ1: Anomaly Detection Effectiveness

-As presented in Table 2, BARO achieves Precision, Recall and F1-score of 0.69, 1, and 0.82, respectively in anomaly detection, on the Online Boutique dataset.
-To reproduce the performance of our BARO as presented in the Table 2.
+To reproduce the anomaly detection performance of BARO, as presented in Table 2.
 You can run the following commands:

 ```bash
 $ python main.py --dataset OnlineBoutique --anomaly-detection